 Diabetes Symptoms in Women

 Overall, women are less likely to suffer from diabetes.
 The reasons for this are not clearly understood yet.
-Diabetes signs and symptoms in women are the same as that in men.
+Diabetes signs and symptoms in women are the same as those in men.
 The treatment and overall course of illness are also the same.
 One should turn to a doctor to find out the type of diabetes they have and the necessary treatment they need to get.
-Considering the services of a concierge doctor in Orange County is a favorable choice since they are capable of delivering healthcare services directly to your residence, ensuring convenience and comfort

 Complications of Diabetes in Women